About Me

 A third-generation Sikh American, Harbani’s passion for amplifying Sikh voices inspired her to start American University’s first ever Sikh Students Association on campus.

-Mobilizing the Sikh community and raising awareness of the Sikh faith, Harbani accredits her yearning of progressing the plight of marginalized communities to the experiences of her father and brother, both turban-wearing Sikhs who inspire her to fearlessly embrace her identity and chase her dreams.
+Mobilizing and raising awareness of the Sikh faith, Harbani accredits her yearning to progress the plight of marginalized communities to the experiences of her father and brother, both turban-wearing Sikhs who inspire her to fearlessly embrace her identity and chase her dreams.

 © 2025 Habani Kohli.
 All Rights Reserved.